Ed-Fi-Exchange-OSS/Meadowlark/docs/DATA-AUTHORIZATION.md

 Clearly, in the context in which data is being read out of the API the ODS EdOrg authorization pattern becomes potentially much more useful.
 But in many cases of data out – particularly early one – the scope of that authorization in field work still tends to be "all district data across these API resources for school year X"

 In summary, the ODS API pattern of using EdOrg relationships to drive authorization is powerful and worth preserving, but the Meadowlark project suggests that a set of simpler patterns might eliminate complexity from many early field projects.
-As a implementation advances in complexity, an API host may choose to enable more powerful and complex designs.